aerogear-attic/aerogear-otp-js/README.md

+## Deprecation Notice
+This repository has been deprecated and is not being maintained.
+If you have any questions, please get in touch with the collaborators.

 # aerogear-otp-js - JavaScript One Time Password API

 A JavaScript library for generating one time passwords according to [RFC 4226.](http://tools.ietf.org/html/rfc4226).